 Each class ends with Savasana, corpse pose or deep relaxation.
 Students learn to rest in a profound way, completely releasing the body while drawing the mind towards the peace within.
 As the student progresses, Pranayama (the control of the breath) is introduced.

 To obtain more benefit from your practice, you are encouraged to attend class at least twice a week.
-8 and 16 class packages are available.

 See class descriptions here.